Foods to relieve cough and cold

 9) Pumpkin Seeds

-Pumpkin seeds are rich in zinc, a mineral essential for supporting immune function.
+Pumpkin seeds are rich in zinc, a mineral that may help support immune function.

 How to use: